swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 ## Effect on API resilience

 Introducing new APIs using noncopyable types is an additive change.
-APIs that use noncopyable types have some notable restrictions on how they can evolve while maintaining source compatibility.
+APIs that adopt noncopyable types have some notable restrictions on how they can further evolve while maintaining source compatibility.

 A noncopyable type can be made copyable while generally maintaining source compatibility.
-Values in client source would acquire normal ARC lifetime semantics instead of eager-move semantics when recompiled with the type as copyable, which could affect the order of destruction and cleanup, but copyable types cannot directly define `deinit`s so this is unlikely.
+Values in client source would acquire normal ARC lifetime semantics instead of eager-move semantics when those clients are recompiled with the type as copyable, and that could affect the observable order of destruction and cleanup.
+Since copyable value types cannot directly define `deinit`s, being able to observe these order differences is unlikely, but not impossible when references to classes are involved.

 A `consume` parameter of noncopyable type can be changed into a `borrow` parameter without breaking source for clients (and likewise, a `consuming` method can be made `borrowing`).
 Conversely, changing a `borrow` parameter to `consume` may break client source.
 (Either direction is an ABI breaking change.)
+This is because a consuming use is required to be the final use of a noncopyable value, whereas a borrowing use may or may not be.

 Adding or removing a `deinit` to a noncopyable type does not affect source for clients.